 The three biggest operators – Telstra, Optus and Vodafone – are worthwhile if you are willing to enter into a long term contract and want to upgrade your phone.
 Smaller providers offer cheaper short term and prepaid deals, which are generally better suited to international students.
-Aldi Mobile, amaysim and Lebara Mobile tend to be the pick of the bunch among students.
+Aldi Mobile, Moose, amaysim and Lebara Mobile tend to be the pick of the bunch among students.

-Prepaid vs. Plan
+Prepaid vs. Post-paid

-With a post-paid plan, you enter into a minimum one year contract and pay a fixed amount per month for a quota of calls, texts and data.
+With a post-paid plan, you enter into a minimum one year contract (usually these come in 12, 24 or 26 month plans) and pay a fixed amount per month for a quota of calls, texts and data.
 This option suits long-term users and anyone looking to upgrade their phone, with many plans offering a free or heavily discounted new phone as part of the deal.

-Buy a SIM/card
+Buy a SIM card